inno-apfel/DSC180A-Q1-Project/README.md

      - `out/plots`
 - `all`: run the above targets, except `clean`, in sequential order

-notes: stable versions of saved models are included by default, run `clean` to delete them if you wish
+notes: stable versions of saved models are included by default, run `clean` to delete them before re-training

 ## Contributors